Skip to Main Content

 Southwest Coast Cooking in a Marylebone Dining Room

-London's Indian restaurant scene has, over the past two decades, sorted itself into recognisable tiers.
+Trishna is a Michelin-starred Coastal Indian restaurant in Marylebone, London, with an estimated price of about $80 per person.
 At one end sit the broad-church neighbourhood curries; at the other, a tighter cohort of Michelin-recognised kitchens working regional cuisine with the kind of precision more commonly associated with European fine dining.
-Trishna has occupied that upper tier since it opened on Blandford Street in 2008 — and since receiving its Michelin star, has remained one of the more consistent addresses in the city for southwest Indian coastal cooking specifically, not Indian cuisine as a catch-all category.
+Since receiving its Michelin star, it has remained one of the more consistent addresses in the city for southwest Indian coastal cooking specifically, not Indian cuisine as a catch-all category.

 That distinction matters.
 The cooking at Trishna draws primarily from Cochin, Kerala and Mangalore: a strip of coastline where seafood preparation is shaped by coconut milk, curry leaf, black pepper and tamarind rather than the ghee-rich sauces of the north.
 The result is food that reads lighter and more acidic on the palate than much of London's Indian offer, with heat that arrives through aromatics rather than brute chilli volume.

 The restaurant sits at 15-17 Blandford St, London W1U 3DG, in a part of Marylebone that has slowly accumulated a strong independent dining identity.
-A light refurbishment in early 2025 updated the interior, but the aesthetic remains deliberately restrained: whitewashed brickwork, bare café-style tables, Air India posters and a jazz-inflected soundtrack.
-The room does not attempt grandeur.
-The food carries the ambition instead.
+The interior remains deliberately restrained: whitewashed brickwork, bare café-style tables, Air India posters and a jazz-inflected soundtrack.

 The Architecture of Layered Spice

-The editorial angle that most rewards attention at Trishna is not any single dish but the way the kitchen constructs flavour in successive layers — a technique that shares its logic, if not its format, with the dum method of biryani.
+The editorial angle that most rewards attention at Trishna is not any single dish but the way the kitchen constructs flavour in successive layers, a technique that shares its logic, if not its format, with the dum method of biryani.
 In classical dum cooking, rice and meat are sealed together under pressure, each layer absorbing the other's aromatics over low, sustained heat.
-Trishna's kitchen works differently (the menu is built around individual preparations rather than rice-sealed assemblies), but the underlying discipline is the same: no component should arrive at the table with a single, flat flavour note.
+Trishna's kitchen works differently (), but the underlying discipline is the same: no component should arrive at the table with a single, flat flavour note.
 Spicing moves from front to back, from a first impression through a middle register to a long finish.

 Dorset brown crab preparation illustrates this.
 The dish, directly descended from the butter-and-red-chilli version made famous by the original Trishna in Mumbai, uses the richness of crab and butter as the base layer, then applies chilli heat as a second register that only fully registers after the sweetness of the crab has settled.
 It is one of the more technically deliberate dishes in London's Indian dining tier and, according to multiple reviews, functions as the clearest statement of what the kitchen is doing.